Mulagori: Origin

-As compared to other neighbor tribes like Shinwari, Kuki khels (Afridis), Zakh khels (Afridis), and Mohmands, the Mullagories are relatively uneducated and poor.
-However, they are well known for their unity and good spirit.
-They are also expert mountaineers and reign over every tribe of the Khyber range.
-Time after time, they have been victorious over both the Kuki khel (Afridis) and Zakh khel (Afridis).
-As a result, none of the Afridis care to be on bad terms with this small clan.

 The name Mullagori is derived from Mulla (religious leader) and Ghori (from Muhammad of Ghor).
-British colonial governmental records misspelled the word Ghori as Gori and that is why the Mulla Gori tehsil is suffixed with Gori not Ghori.
+British colonial governmental records misspelled the word Ghori as Gori And that is why the Mulla Gori tehsil is suffixed with Gori not Ghori.
 In his book, The Pathan Borderland, James W. Spain believes the Mulagori to be the descendants of the Mulla Ghor (son of Ba-Yazid Ansari, the Pir Rokhan of the Pakhtuns, and Pir Tarik of the Mughals).
 The Pashtun historian Bahadur Shah Zafar Kaka Khel, in his book Pukhtana da Tarikh pa Ranra key, is of the opinion that the Mullagori are a subgroup of the Mohmand tribe.

 Dr Latif Yaad in his book Pukhtane Qabil Wapijany writes that Mullagori are basically a part of Mohmands.
 He tells a story that once few persons in Mohmands went somewhere.
 One of them was a mullah he separated from them.
 One of the group members told that "MULLA GORAI" (a phrase meaning "Let's find Mulla" in Pashto) and after that, the person was known as Mullagoray.
 He adds that according to Famous Pashto Poet, Hamza Shinwari said Mullagoris are behaving and talking like Mohmands so they are basically a part of the Mohmands.